IMF, World Bank Hold First Meetings In Africa In 50 Years

 Half a century later, the continent faces an array of challenges ranging from conflict to a series of military coups to unrelenting poverty to natural disasters.

-The main contributors are not in favour of a capital increase as it would force them to put up more funds and would give greater influence to emerging powers such as China and India.
+The reforms would seek to free up funds that wealthier nations would never need so they can go to developing countries instead.

+But the Western powers do not want the changes to lead to a redistribution of votes that would give China more leverage.

-The World Bank, however, is expected to confirm plans to boost lending by $50 billion over the next decade through balance sheet changes.
+The World Bank is expected to confirm plans to boost lending by $50 billion over the next decade through balance sheet changes.

 World Bank President Ajay Banga wants to go even further and raise capacity by $100 billion or as much as $125 billion through contributions from advanced economies.